mircoprod/mirco.com.ua/README.md

 # mirco.com.ua
-Mir &amp; Co Foundation website.
+Mir & Co Foundation website.

+Restored from wayback machine.

+Code should be updated and refactored.